 Kloof Conservancy’s role is to mentor, guide, provide initial resources and transfer our skills to the local team to enable them to ultimately establish a structure and programme that is in tune with the needs of the local community.

-Drummond and Kloof Conservancies plan to continue to provide ongoing mentoring and guidance to the Kwa-Ximba conservancy.
+Drummond Conservancy and Kloof Conservancy plan to continue to provide ongoing mentoring and guidance to the Kwa-Ximba Conservancy.

 Numerous consultative meetings were held with community members and a decision was made to hold a Green Day to test the community response to environmental initiatives.